-Before planning for the acquisition and implementation of cybersecurity controls, security managers and professionals should confirm the investment levels in cybersecurity.
+Before planning for the acquisition and implementation of cybersecurity controls, security managers and professionals should confirm cybersecurity investment levels.
 This is by assessing expenditures allocated to IT security and data protection.
 Additionally, a company should factor in financials to intangible controls such as training employees.

 10 Essential Security controls

 In this section, organizations will understand the various controls used to alleviate cybersecurity risks and prevent data breaches.
-More so, the controls also focus on responding to the attempted cybercrimes to prevent a recurrence of the same.
-Besides, nowadays every business should anticipate a cyber-attack at any time.
+The controls also focus on responding to the attempted cybercrimes to prevent a recurrence of the same.
+Besides, nowadays, every business should anticipate a cyber-attack at any time.
 The controls, therefore, establish mechanisms for detecting, responding, and recovering from cyber incidents.